CRA and US LLCs: The Tax Classification Trap Canadians Face

 | Estimated combined rate | 55-73% | 45-55% |

-The corporate election often reduces the combined burden by 10-20 percentage points because it aligns the income categories.
-The CRA receives a dividend from a foreign corporation — exactly the type of income its foreign tax credit system was designed to handle.
-The credit for underlying corporate tax and withholding tax maps cleanly to the CRA's expectations.
+The corporate election typically cuts the combined burden by 10-20 percentage points.
+Why?
+Because the CRA receives a dividend from a foreign corporation, exactly the income type its foreign tax credit system was built for.
+The credit for underlying corporate tax and withholding maps cleanly to the CRA's expectations.

 Trade-offs of the corporate election